 What Net Payments is (and is not)

-An agent that invokes a capability needs to answer commercial questions the transport layer can't: what does this cost? did I actually pay for what I got? am I allowed to spend this? what do I bill?
+An agent that invokes a capability needs to answer commercial questions the transport layer cannot: what does this cost? did the payment reach the required verification tier? am I allowed to spend this? what usage fact do I bill?
 Net Payments answers those by signing the commercial facts around an invocation.
 It does not move money.

 Net standardizes the commercial facts around capability invocation; it does not intermediate the money.